zmnbgd/100DaysOfSwiftUIBootCamp/READM.md

    - Optional: When to use default parameters for functions
    - Test: Default parameters

  * How to handle errors in functions
+   - Optional: When should you write throwing functions?